 Tip 3.
 Sowing Sparsely

 Sow sparsely and evenly so you will not have much thinning to do later.
-This is helpful as the seedlings can have more space from the start and you will not be disturbing them unnecessarily.
+This is helpful as the seedlings can have more space from the start without attracting pests which can happen with the scent of the fresh seedlings that have been pulled out.

 Tip 4.
 Thinning Seedlings

-Definitely thin your carrots otherwise they will not be able to grow well and will not plump up!
+Definitely thin your carrots if you have sown them thickly otherwise they will not be able to grow well!
 The seedlings and young plants may look lush but in order for the carrots to develop underneath, they require space and nutrition.

 Keep your carrot plants well-watered and consistently.
 They do not like drying out when they are growing.